Bad breath isn’t caused by braces themselves, but they make it easier for bacteria and plaque to build up in your mouth.

 Staying hydrated is frequently ignored when it comes to maintaining fresh breath.
 When we do not drink enough water, our dehydrated mouths cannot create sufficient saliva.
 Saliva is supposed to wash away any food particles that become lodged in the mouth.
 Consume enough water throughout the day to aid with saliva production.

-Visit Kumra Ortho for more information on how to get rid of bad breath with braces
+Visit Kumra Orthodontics for more information on how to get rid of bad breath with braces

 Read Next: What To Do With Stains from Braces